 - All other personal expenses not listed in the “Included Section”

-On the trek: Best available lodges are used on the trek, however in many cases they are just a basic tea house type lodge.
-Attached bathroom is provided but in some rare cases one must be willing share toilet/bath due to limited number of such room.
+Best available lodges are used on the trek, however, in many cases they are just a basic tea house type lodge.
+The attached bathroom is provided but in some rare cases, one must be willing to share a toilet/bath due to a limited number of such rooms.

 Hotels in Pokhara